 Financial Condition.
 Following Enron’s announcement of its third quarter 2001 results on October 16, 2001, there was a significant decrease in Enron’s common share price and subsequent decreases in the credit ratings of Enron’s long-term debt to BBB- and Baa3 (the lowest level of investment grade) with a warning that further downgrades were possible.
 This situation resulted in a loss of investor confidence and significantly affected Enron’s ability to raise capital.

 Maintaining an investment grade credit rating is a critical element in maintaining liquidity for Enron’s wholesale business which, together with the natural gas pipeline operations and the retail business, comprise Enron’s core businesses discussed below.
 As a part of their standard contractual arrangements, Enron and its trading counterparties regularly post cash deposits or letters of credit to collateralize a portion of their trading obligations.
+Additionally, Enron and its subsidiaries have outstanding surety bonds and other instruments related to construction projects and other performance obligations.
+Under certain circumstances, the issuers of such sureties may request collateral.
 A downgrade to below investment grade could lead to a substantial increase in the level of cash required for collateral and margin deposits with Enron’s wholesale trading partners.
-In the event its credit rating is further downgraded, Enron will unlikely be unable to meet the collateral requirements of its trading partners,which would accelerate Enron’s obligations under its trading and marketing contracts and amounts outstanding under certain of its various debt facilities.

 Liquidity Actions.
 Enron has implemented a financial strategy to restore investor confidence and will continue its initiatives in this regard.
 Enron has taken the following steps to assure its customers and investors that it can fulfill its commitments in the ordinary course of business: